giosofteng/hpm/README.md

 # HISTORY / SECOND

 This is my final project for _CSCA 5028 Applications of Software Architecture for Big Data at CU Boulder_.
-You can view it on any web-enabled device at https://gz-hps-01b3926752ea.herokuapp.com The aim of the project is to showcase the vast collection of historical artifacts at NYC's Metropolitan Museum of Art.
+Its aim is to showcase the vast collection of historical artifacts at NYC's Metropolitan Museum of Art.
 It accomplishes this by displaying a new photo of a random item from the museum's collection (roughly) every second.